Leucarum: Archaeology

 The earliest archaeological evidence of Roman occupation came in 1851, when railway and station works came across a Roman bath-house.
 Other small finds had sustained the idea that Romans had occupied the area, but early Ordnance Survey maps had speculatively located the fort to an area 200m to the north-east.
 In 1969, during an excavation of the Castle mound, it was found to be built against (and cut into) the Roman walls.
-This and other small-scale excavations established the wall-line along three sides, but it was only when 1980s investigations ahaed of a new road layout revealed not one but two separate western ramparts that a fuller picture was established.
+This and other small-scale excavations established the wall-line along three sides, but it was only when 1980s investigations ahead of a new road layout revealed not one but two separate western ramparts that a fuller picture was established.
 A new route for the A484, leading to the 1988-built Loughor road bridge across the Loughor Estuary required extensive salvage archaeology by the Glamorgan-Gwent Archaeological Trust, and resulted in 'one of the most comprehensive investigations of an auxiliary fort in Wales in recent years'.

 The 1997 report, following the two multi-season digs of the 1980s, concluded that there were 8 distinct phases of use/activity at the fort site.